phusion/passenger/CONTRIBUTING.md

  * ext/common/ApplicationPool2/README.md - If you're interesting in the ApplicationPool and Spawner subsystems.
  * doc/DebuggingAndStressTesting.md

+<a name="dev_quickstart"></a>
+### Developer QuickStart

+We provide an easy and convenient development environment that contributors can use.
+Learn more at the [Developer QuickStart](https://github.com/phusion/passenger/blob/master/doc/DeveloperQuickstart.md).

 <a name="build_system"></a>
 ### Compilation and build system